Kick Out the Jams: Background and release

-Title meaning
+Music and lyrics

+The music on Kick Out the Jams has been described as "raw, in-your-face, savage and raging."
+According to Classic Rock Magazine, "it’s a devastating introduction to a band who had so much anger and frustration to get out of their system."

-"Kick out the jams" has also been taken to be a slogan of the 1960s ethos of revolution and liberation, an incitement to "kick out" restrictions in various forms.
+"Kick out the jams" has been taken to be a slogan of the 1960s ethos of revolution and liberation, an incitement to "kick out" restrictions in various forms.
 To quote MC5 guitarist Wayne Kramer from his interview with Caroline Boucher in Disc & Music Echo magazine on August 8, 1970:

 People said "oh wow, 'kick out the jams' means break down restrictions" etc., and it made good copy, but when we wrote it we didn't have that in mind.
 We first used the phrase when we were the house band at a ballroom in Detroit, and we played there every week with another band from the area. [...]
 We got in the habit, being the sort of punks we are, of screaming at them to get off the stage, to kick out the jams, meaning stop jamming.
 We were saying it all the time and it became a sort of esoteric phrase.
 Now, I think people can get what they like out of it; that's one of the good things about rock and roll.

-Kramer also claimed during a 1999 interview that was excerpted for Goldmine magazine that the phrase was specifically aimed toward British 1960s bands playing at the Grande who MC5 felt were not putting enough energy into their performances.
-The title has also (jokingly) been reinterpreted as an establishment message masquerading as a revolutionary anthem.
+The title has also been reinterpreted as an establishment message masquerading as a revolutionary anthem.
 David Bowie sings in the song "Cygnet Committee": "[We] stoned the poor on slogans such as/Wish You Could Hear/Love Is All We Need/Kick Out the Jams/Kick Out Your Mother".